ridgegate/RemoveFoldersFromExplorerPanel/README.md

 This is a simple script to remove OneDrive and Folders from This PC

 ## Instruction
+* Right click on "RemoveOD_Folders.cmd", select "Save Link As..." and download to your computer.
-Download RemoveOD_Folders.cmd onto your computer and run as Administrator by right click "Run as Administrator"
+* Right click on the downloaded file and click "Run as Administrator"